Please note: Chapter 676 of the Laws of 2002 contains changes that have affected the profession of psychology, effective September 1, 2003.

 NOTE: New York candidates may only take this exam four times a year.

-For further information regarding the examination contact the Professional Examination Service or:
+For further information regarding the examination contact Pearson Vue (above) or ASPPB:

 Association of State and Provincial Psychology Boards